 Perhaps we are attributing complex reasons to what is essentially human error and sloppiness.
 It’s likely that often the methodology followed by researchers is faulty and questionable.

 Or maybe, it’s about how one reads the data and forms conclusions.
 Every year, immediately after the annual readership survey, the two leading newspapers in the national capital region take out advertisements, both claiming to have more readers.
 If one can interpret survey reports so creatively, imagine the fate of data from market research.

-However, as election poll predictions and brand launch failures have demonstrated time and again, the research results are as error prone as ever.
+However, as election poll predictions and brand launch failures have demonstrated time and again, the research results are as error-prone as ever.

 So is research something your brand can do without?
 Well, to be fair there are cases when research can come in quite handy.
-The trick is to temper the findings with your own gut instinct, judgement and experience.
+The trick is to temper the findings with your own gut instinct, judgment, and experience.

-It is worth remembering what David Ogilvy said about research, “I notice increasing reluctance on the part of marketing executives to use judgement; they are coming to rely too much on research, and they use it as a drunkard uses a lamp post – for support, rather than for illumination.”
+It is worth remembering what David Ogilvy said about research, “I notice increasing reluctance on the part of marketing executives to use judgment; they are coming to rely too much on research, and they use it as a drunkard uses a lamp post – for support, rather than for illumination.”

 Use market research judiciously, and know when to discount it.